 Keeping electricity flowing throughout the coronavirus outbreak

-In the meantime, please continue to use energy as you usually would …boil that kettle, tune in to your favourite TV show and enjoy a hot shower… there are teams of people working 24/7 at National Grid ESO, committed to making sure you can do just that.
+You can read more about those below but in the meantime, please continue to use electricity as you usually would …boil that kettle, tune in to your favourite TV show … there are teams of people working 24/7 at National Grid ESO, committed to making sure you can do just that.